deckardai/deckard-walkthrough/README.md

 It takes two steps to do it:

-* Add the **deckard.walk** file to the main directory of your repository to turn your documentation into a dynamic one.
+* Add the **Deckard_Walkthrough.yaml** file to the main directory of your repository to turn your documentation into a dynamic one.
 Look at the example below.
 * Open up your new dynamic documentation in:
  * View it in https://assist.deckard.ai and/or
  * Use brew to install Deckard